morrislab/TrackSig/README.md

 ## Input
 - VCF file with point mutations
-  Vcf file should be named as tumor_id.vcf, where tumor_id is an id of the tumor.
+  VCF file should be named as tumor_id.vcf, where tumor_id is an id of the tumor.
-  INFO column in VAF file should contain reference and alternate read counts in the following format: "t_alt_count=5;t_ref_count=20".
+  INFO column in VCF file should contain reference and alternate read counts in the following format: "t_alt_count=5;t_ref_count=20".

 Optional:
 - Sample purity